isomerpages/govtech-gobusiness/_FAQ/1gg1-process.md

 #### **7. For foreign workers who have gone on home leave, when can they return?**
 Please refer to MOM’s guidance on the matter.

+## **COVID-Safe Accommodation and Transport**

+#### **1. Do I have to segregate my workers at their accommodation according to their projects and teams?**
+Yes.
+Otherwise, workers employed by the same firm to be housed in the same room.
+Limited to a maximum of 2 employers housed within each room.
+Please refer to the latest guidance on the matter <a href="https://go.gov.sg/bca-circular-cohorting-exercise" target="_blank">here</a>.

 ## **Staggered Rest Day**

 #### **1. How will staggered rest days apply to PCM projects/activities that involve Work Permit and S Pass holders hired under the Process account?**